-The Henvey Inlet wind project is an 87-turbine wind farm and transmission line in the Lake Huron region of Canada that will generate clean energy for 100,000 homes across Ontario each year.
-We completed environmental assessments regarding the potential social and environmental impacts and mitigation measures for the first renewable energy project developed under the First Nations Lands Management Act, which allows certain Indigenous groups to develop their own laws about land use and the environment.
+The Henvey Inlet wind project is an 87-turbine wind farm and transmission line in the Robinson Huron Treaty territory (Lake Huron region) of Canada that will generate clean energy for 100,000 homes across Ontario each year.
+We completed environmental assessments regarding the potential social and environmental impacts and mitigation measures for the first renewable energy project developed under the First Nations Lands Management Act.
+Once opted into, First Nations may develop their own laws about land use and the environment.

 A key component of the project is a 104-kilometer transmission line delivering energy to the Ontario electricity grid in Parry Sound.
-This traverses provincial lands and territory belonging to the Shawanaga, Magnetwawan and Henvey Inlet First Nations, covered by the Robinson Huron treaty which governs rights and access to the land.
-Our First Nation Community Liaison provided support to the First Nations staff, easing cultural challenges.
-At project completion, many Indigenous staff either returned to school or moved on to similar projects.
+This traverses provincial lands and traditional territories belonging to the Shawanaga, Magnetwawan and Henvey Inlet First Nations.
+Our First Nation Community Liaison provided support to the First Nations and AECOM staff, easing cultural challenges.
+At project completion, many Anishinabek and Indigenous staff either returned to school or moved on to similar projects.